Support This Site

 Another adequate cover here, this time by ABATTOIR doing Sanctuary (IRON MAIDEN).
 The song rocks as it was truly written and there is nothing wrong with the cover except for the most important thing that a cover band should do on a tribute: Make The Song Uniquely Theirs!
 This cover is merely a copy of a song that can stand on its own just as well without any ABBATTOIR.

 While I found only six stand outs out of 13 songs on this album (FROM THE DEPTHS, TERROR, POSSESSION, DECEASED, OCTOBER 31, and PROTOTYPE), nearly all the others (with one exception) did adequate covers which shouldn't make you go lunging for the skip button.
-Like the first A CALL TO IRONS, this album is worth getting.
+Like the first A CALL TO IRONS, A CALL TO IRONS 2 is worth getting.
 Though it still gets 3 Perplex Skulls, they are well deserved this time and the album stands entirely on its own merits.

 This review copyright 1999 E.C.McMullen Jr.